Saudi Readymix Concrete Company

 Saudi Readymix Concrete Company Ltd. is a producer and supplier of ready-mix concrete and related products in Saudi Arabia.
-The company is based in Khobar, Saudi Arabia, operates 20 commercial and 10 on-site factories, and is involved in many projects all over the Kingdom.
+The company is based in Khobar, Saudi Arabia, operates 20 commercial and 10 on-site factories, and is involved in many projects all over the kingdom.

-As of 2008, Saudi Readymix grew to a work force of over 2,500 employees (2,900+ as of June 18, 2011), reached production of over 5,000,000 m3 of concrete a year, amassed a fleet of more than 400 mixer trucks some of which are GPS equipped, 150 mobile and stationary pumps and 3 aggregate quarries.
+As of 2008, Saudi Readymix grew to a work force of over 2,500 employees (2,900+ as of June 18, 2011), reached production of over 5,000,000 m3 of concrete a year, and amassed a fleet of more than 400 mixer trucks, some of which are GPS equipped, 150 mobile and stationary pumps, and 3 aggregate quarries.

 History

 Saudi Readymix Concrete Company Ltd. was founded in 1978.
-Production began with the establishment of the company’s first factory, located in Saihat, Saudi Arabia, and continued and expanded its operations with the establishment of two on-site factories, one in each of Abqaiq and Jubail, Saudi Arabia.
+Production began with the establishment of the company's first factory, located in Saihat, Saudi Arabia, and continued and expanded its operations with the establishment of two on-site factories, one in each of Abqaiq and Jubail, Saudi Arabia.